 The search results will be similar to a Google web search.
 Results will display keywords that should return similar search results, sites that contain the image, and images that are visually similar.

-Because our example is an image of a famous painting, we can see that the top results include a gallery site hosting the image and a Wikipedia page about the painting.
-If we didn't know anything about the painting, we could view the Wikipedia page to learn about its history and painter.
-If we wanted to find similar images, we could click the gallery site to see other paintings or the visually similar images link to see more search results.
+Because our example is an image from Yellowstone National Park, we can see that the top result includes the U.S. National Park Service government site for this particular park.
+If we wanted to find similar images, we could click the Yellowstone National Park site to see other images or the Visually similar images link to see more search results.